MASSGrant is the state’s flagship need-based award program for undergraduate Massachusetts students demonstrating the greatest financial aid need.

 - Must not owe a repayment or be in default of any any federal or state student Loans

-To be eligible for a MASSGrant, you must submit and complete your FAFSA as early as possible but no later than May 1.
+To be eligible for MASSGrant, you must submit and complete your FAFSA as early as possible but no later than May 1.
+Any student who files the FAFSA on or before May 1st of each year is considered an on-time applicant and guaranteed a MASSGrant award.

 MASSGrant is awarded for one academic year.
 You must apply each year to receive consideration for grant assistance.